Plodda Falls is a dramatic waterfall set in Glen Affric.

 The walk alongside the river was muddy in places and also the walk through the woods.
 Be prepared with some sturdy waterproof walking shoes.

-If you are walking the Tweedmouth route then there are quite a number of rocks and tree roots to navigate and it is quite steep in places too.
+If you are walking the Tweedmouth route then there are several rocks and tree roots to navigate and it is quite steep in places too.

 Take a left turn instead of going back to Tomich.
 A few hundred yards on the left you will see a tiny shed.
 Inside are a selection of cakes in boxes with prices on the box and an honesty box.

-The price is per packet of cakes, not each individual cake.
+The price is per packet of cakes, not each cake.
 We enjoyed lovely Ginger cake, scones and brownies.
-I would recommend turning round using the bottom of Sue’s drive way otherwise it is a long drive down a fairly pot holed track to find a turning point.
+I would recommend turning around using the bottom of Sue’s driveway otherwise it is a long drive down a fairly potholed track to find a turning point.

 (Sue’s cake shed is not open all year round)